mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 amount of memory available for each thread, divide the cache size with the value of `threads`.
 If statements are evicted from the cache (visible in the diagnostic output), consider increasing the cache size.

+#### `query_classifier_args`

+Arguments for the query classifier.
+What arguments are accepted depends on the particular query classifier being used.
+The default query classifier - _qc_sqlite_ - supports the following arguments:

 ##### `log_unrecognized_statements`